ethereum/ethereum-org-website/src/content/eth2/the-beacon-chain/index.md

 ### Rewards, slashing and finality

 During each epoch, the beacon chain has to do all the record-keeping.
-This includes issuing rewards and slashing penalties to validators, and finalising blocks.
+This includes issuing rewards and penalties to validators, and finalising blocks.

 #### Rewards and slashing

-Once a new block proposal has enough attestations, a "crosslink" is created which confirms to the beacon chain that it should include that block, and your transaction, in the beacon chain.
+Once a new block proposal has enough attestations, a "crosslink" is created which confirms the inclusion of the block, and your transaction, in the beacon chain.

 This is coming in [Phase 1](/en/eth2/roadmap/#phase-one).